- When and how often is the FMHPI released?

 - Are the values of the FMHPI ever revised?

-An index value provided in any given release may be slightly different from indices in subsequent releases.
+An index value provided in any given release may differ slightly from indices in subsequent releases.
 Index values change as new data become available each month because each new data pair influences the index values for each month between transactions.
 Values for the most recent months typically see the largest revisions because new transaction pairs have a proportionally smaller impact on older values, but larger impact on more recent values, where the number of transactions pairs spanning recent months is relatively small.

 The national FMHPI is also revised between Q4 and Q1 of the following year to reflect the recalculation of the geographic weights used for aggregating state indices to a national index.
 Portfolio weights are recalculated early in each calendar year, according to the prior end-of-year active loan portfolio.
 Updated weights are then applied to all index values, not just those of the prior year.